 Yep—you grab your smartphone and google that disorder so you can learn more about it.

 The point?
 Education is important.

-That’s true for lots of things, like when you’re in the doctor’s office.
+That’s when you’re in the doctor’s office.
 And it’s especially true when it comes to your retirement.
 Having the right education and information could make a huge difference in your retirement savings.

 What the Numbers Say